 - Liability Insurance of $1,000,000/$3,000,000 coverage is required.
 Students will be covered under the college’s liability insurance policy, which will be billed through student fees.

-- All HIM students must participate in the Massachusetts Community College Health Insurance or provide accurate information regarding comparable coverage.
+- All students in selective majors must participate in the Massachusetts Community College Health Insurance Plan or provide accurate information regarding comparable coverage.

 CORI/SORI Policy (Criminal Offender Record Information)

 Criminal Offender Records Information (CORI) check procedure has been implemented for students whose services entails the potential for unsupervised contact with persons from vulnerable population (i.e., children, the elderly, the disabled).
 The Criminal History Systems Board has authorized MWCC to receive criminal record information regarding present or prospective employees working with the vulnerable populations, and for trainees/student who will need a CORI clearance to work in education work sites (i.e., day care centers, hospitals, and health care facilities, schools, etc.).
 Beginning September 1, 2002 individuals requiring CORI checks will also have Sexual Offender Records Information consistent with current Commonwealth of Massachusetts law M.G.L.C. §§ 178C-178P.
 Record storage and usage will be in compliance with (M.G.L.
 C. 275 § 4).
 Depending upon the results of a CORI check, a person’s eligibility to participate in the HIM program may be affected.